praveenemc/cloudify_library/README.md

 # cloudify_library
-This library uses the cloudify client to test some of the functions of cloudify manager (version 4.3.1) This has been tested in Ubuntu 14.04 platform using python virtualenv.
+This library uses the cloudify client to test some of the functions of cloudify manager (version 4.3.1) This has been tested in Ubuntu 14.04 platform using python virtualenv 16.1.0

 Please follow the below steps to test the library: